 - Lose Body fat.
 The less you weigh, the less weight you have to pull over the bar.
 Easy.

-Build The Back And “Pull-Ups” At The Same Time
+Build The Back And “Pull Ups” At The Same Time

-Horizontal Pulling Movements
+Horizontal Pulling Exercises

 The easiest movements I’ve seen that almost everybody can do are dumbbell and inverted rows.